History of capitalism: Free trade and globalization

 By the mid 19th century, Britain was firmly wedded to the notion of free trade, and the first era of globalization began.
 In the 1840s, the Corn Laws and the Navigation Acts were repealed, ushering in a new age of free trade.
 In line with the teachings of the classical political economists, led by Adam Smith and David Ricardo, Britain embraced liberalism, encouraging competition and the development of a market economy.

 Industrialization allowed cheap production of household items using economies of scale, while rapid population growth created sustained demand for commodities.
 Nineteenth-century imperialism decisively shaped globalization in this period.
-After the First and Second Opium Wars and the completion of the British conquest of India, vast populations of these regions became ready consumers of European exports.
-During this period, areas of sub-Saharan Africa and the Pacific islands were incorporated into the world system.
-Meanwhile, the European conquest of new parts of the globe, notably sub-Saharan Africa, yielded valuable natural resources such as rubber, diamonds and coal and helped fuel trade and investment between the European imperial powers, their colonies, and the United States.
+After the First and Second Opium Wars by Britain and France and the completion of the British conquest of India by 1858, the French conquest of Africa, Polynesia and Indochina by 1887, vast populations of these regions became ready consumers of European exports.
+During this period, areas of sub-Saharan Africa and the Pacific islands were incorporated into the world system, especially by the British and French.
+Meanwhile, the European conquest of new parts of the globe, notably Africa by Britain and France, yielded valuable natural resources such as rubber, diamonds and coal and helped fuel trade and investment between the European imperial powers, their colonies, and the United States.

 The global financial system was mainly tied to the gold standard during this period.
 The United Kingdom first formally adopted this standard in 1821.
 Soon to follow was Canada in 1853, Newfoundland in 1865, and the United States and Germany (de jure) in 1873.
 New technologies, such as the telegraph, the transatlantic cable, the Radiotelephone, the steamship, and the railway allowed goods and information to move around the world at an unprecedented degree.

 The eruption of civil war in the United States in 1861 and the blockade of its ports to international commerce meant that the main supply of cotton for the Lancashire looms was cut off.
 The textile industries shifted to reliance upon cotton from Africa and Asia during the course of the U.S. civil war, and this created pressure for an Anglo-French controlled canal through the Suez peninsula.
 The Suez canal opened in 1869, the same year in which the Central Pacific Railroad that spanned the North American continent was completed.
 Capitalism and the engine of profit were making the globe a smaller place.